How to Start an IT Career: A Beginner's Roadmap

 How Much Can I Expect to Make in My First IT Job?

 Ready to acquire the essential skills that will secure your first IT role?
-MindMesh Academy offers expert-led certification training designed to help you master critical material and pass your exams with unwavering confidence.
+MindMesh Academy offers expert-led certification training designed to help you master critical material and pass your exams with confidence.
 Start your IT journey today.

 Ready to Get Certified?

-Prepare with expert-curated study guides, practice exams, and spaced repetition flashcards at MindMesh Academy:
+Use study guides, practice exams, and spaced repetition flashcards at MindMesh Academy to prepare for current exams:

 Written by